OAGi/Score/docs/user_guide/index.rst

    7. *Definition*.
 Specify the description of the BCCP. *Definition* is optional but a warning is given if none is specified.

-3. Click the “Update” button at the top right to accept changes.
+3. Click the "Update" button at the top right to accept changes.
 It should be noted that if *Entity Type* is *Attribute*, the node will be moved to the top.
 On the contrary, if *Entity Type* is changed to *Element*, the node will be moved to the bottom.